ro-drick/EIGRP-Configuration/README.md

-Here is a **README** for the Packet Tracer lab based on the provided topology and instructions:

----

 # Packet Tracer Lab: EIGRP Configuration and Unequal-Cost Load Balancing

 This lab focuses on configuring Enhanced Interior Gateway Routing Protocol (EIGRP) for a network of routers.
 You will also configure unequal-cost load balancing and set appropriate passive interfaces.